NoiRC256/NekoLib/Readme.md

     [DefaultExecutionOrder(-1)]
     public class GameEngine : MonoBehaviour
     {
-        [SerializeField] private GameObject _uiRoot;
+        [SerializeField] private UIRoot _uiRoot;
         [SerializeField] private Rewired.InputManager _inputManagerPrefab;

         protected override void Awake()
         {
             base.Awake();

-            // Register your own services below.

-            // Registers an existing gameobject to give it global access.
+            // Registers an existing MonoBehaviour to make it globally accessible.
             Modules.Register<UIRoot>(_uiRoot);

-            // Registers a MonoBehaviour from a manually instantiated prefab.
+            // Registers a MonoBehaviour from a manually instantiated instance.
             Modules.RegisterModule<Rewired.InputManager>(
                 GameObject.Instantiate(_inputManagerPrefab)
                 );

-            // Registers a MonoBehaviour.
+            // Registers a MonoBehaviour to an interface.
+            // Because no instance is provided,
-            // Automatically instantiates a new gameobject for it.
+            // automatically instantiates a new gameobject for it.
             Modules.RegisterModule<IObjectPoolManager, ObjectPoolManager>();

             // Registers self.